mbalesni/openpilot-pipeline/README.md

 * `--epochs` - number of epochs for training, default is `15`.
 * `--grad_clip` - gradient clipping norm, default is `inf` (no clipping).
 * `--l2_lambda` - weight decay value used in the adam optimizer, default is `1e-4`.
-* `--log_frequency` - after how many iterations you want to log the training loss to Wandb and show it in the output, default is `100`.
+* `--log_frequency` - after every how many training batches you want to log the training loss to Wandb, default is `100`.
 * `--lr` - learning rate, deafult is `1e-3`
 * `--lrs_factor` - factor by which the scheduler reduces the learning rate, default is `0.75 `
 * `--lrs_min` - minimum learning rate, default is `1e-6`